jennylaustin/persyburnette.com/content/updates/2021-11-25-thanksgiving.md

 categories:
   - Updates
 image: "/IMG_1454.jpeg"
+description: Although we never could have dreamed up the nightmare we find ourselves in this Thanksgiving, we are more grateful than ever.
 ---

 Although we never could have dreamed up the nightmare we find ourselves in this